 The pork industry is one of the few Australian food industries operating in a truly global marketplace, maintaining a small export industry to New Zealand and Singapore, and competing with increasing volumes of subsidised imports from North America and Europe.
-Increasing competition from imports
+Increasing competition from imports is regarded as one of the major challenges facing the industry.
+The industry is currently exploring access to new markets such as China for the export of fresh pork.

 ABARES predicts that pig meat production will rise gradually to 410,000 tonnes over the 2015-20 period, with domestic production directed mainly to the fresh market.
-In 2006, 82% of Australian pig meat production was consumed domestically and imports of frozen pork accounted for approximately one-third of consumption.
+In 2006, 82 per cent of Australian pig meat production was consumed domestically, and imports of frozen pork accounted for approximately one-third of consumption.

 Deboned pig meat imports are allowed into Australia from approved countries, subject to specific import conditions, and must be cooked before sale.
-More than 60% of imports came from the United States and Canada, major users of GM feed grain, with almost all of the remainder coming from Denmark.10
+More than 60 per cent of imports came from the United States and Canada, major users of GM feed grain, with almost all of the remainder coming from Denmark.11

-Current industry initiatives focused on product quality include: developing and testing of consumer messages of 'how to cook' pork, determining and validating key production, processing, post-slaughter and cooking practices to optimise eating quality of different pork cuts in order to implement a cuts-based eating quality system into industry as well as understanding the effects of low ultimate pH on pork eating quality.11
+Current industry initiatives focused on product quality include: developing and testing of consumer messages of 'how to cook' pork; determining and validating key production, processing, post-slaughter and cooking practices to optimise eating quality of different pork cuts in order to implement a cuts-based